appler1009/vscode-xml-prettify/README.md

 ## Requirements

 This extension requires Visual Studio Code version 1.60.0 or higher.
+That was August 2021.

 ## Contributing